pellcorp/creality-wiki/docs/rpi.md

 Simple AF for RPi requires a version of debian 11 or 12 and has only been tested in raspberry pi 3, 4 and 5, it does not matter whether you use 32 or 64 bit OS.
 It is recommended to use the [Rpi Imager](https://www.raspberrypi.com/software/) and choose `Raspberry PI OS Lite (64-bit)` or `Raspberry PI OS (Legacy, 64 bit) Lite`

-Simple AF for RPi will be tested on Orange Pi and other devices in the future, but for now I can only guarantee function on official Rpi devices.
+Basic testing has been done with DietPi running on an Orange Pi 3 Zero W But the most rigorous testing has and will continue to be done on official Rpi devices and Raspberry Pi OS.

+OrangePi OS (based on Arch) **is not supported** and will fail to install because the installer assumes a debian based OS!!!

 !!! danger